ManthanBhala/Style-Transfer-by-Rigid-Alignment/README.md

 `--beta` Choose the value of beta

-`--style1` Set the pathe of the additional style image
+`--style1` Set the path of the additional style image

 ## Results